AndreasHeger/CGATReport/doc/Overview.rst

 selected to highlight unexpected deviations that are the bread-and-butter of science.

-We found no tool that easily bridges the divide of interactive analysis and automatic updating.
+We found no tool that easily bridges the divide of interactive analysis and automation.
 On one end of the spectrum is office software with macros or embedded images linked to physical files.
 Writing in office software is easy, there is drag & drop and the result is very close to the desired product: a publishable manuscript.
 However, with complicated analyses the macros become